Aatlantise/aatlantise.github.io/_pages/about.md

 Outside of classes and assistantships, I like to participate in intramural sports as both player and coach and attend free food events around campus.

-In Fall 2025, I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CSC494 at the University of Toronto.

 You can reach me at [jm3743@georgetown.edu](mailto:jm3743@georgetown.edu).

+## News

+* Sep 2025: I will be attending EMNLP 2025--see you in Suzhou!
+* Aug 2025: I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CSC494 at the University of Toronto during the fall.
+* May 2025: I will be I'll be working with Annie Lee and her students at U of T and Ontario Tech on topics around multilingual and low-resource NLP.
+* Jan 2025: I will be attending NAACL 2025--see you in Albuquerque!

 ## Publications
 **Junghyun Min**, Xiulin Yang, Shira Wein.